Stephen Marcussen: Biography

 In 2000, Marcussen opened Marcussen Mastering in Hollywood, California.
 Since opening his facility, he has been recognized for his thorough knowledge of all current audio formats.
 His mastering credits have grown in the subsequent 15 years to include albums by artists such as Miranda Lambert, Hozier, Gillian Welch, David Rawlings, Dawes, Shakira, Les Claypool, Jake Bugg, Kirk Whalum, The Decemberists, Gloria Trevi, Solomon Burke, Melissa Etheridge, Willie Nelson, Broken Bells, X Japan, Hillsong, Don Henley, k.d. lang, and Leonard Cohen.

+In 2025, Marcussen and his wife filed a lawsuit against the city of Carpinteria and Island Brewing Company, alleging outdoor live music was too loud and in violation of city noise policies.